ga4gh/vrs/docs/source/concepts/MolecularVariation/Adjacency.rst

 The adjacency class is a core concept for structural variation, representing the junction point of two adjoined molecules.
-This class can be used on its own (e.g. for junctions of chimeric transcript fusions) or in higher order structures such as :ref:`DerivativeSequence` to represent molecules derived from multiple adjacencies (e.g. for translocations).
+This class can be used on its own (e.g. for junctions of chimeric transcript fusions) or in higher order structures such as :ref:`DerivativMolecule` to represent molecules derived from multiple adjacencies (e.g. for translocations).

 Definition and Information Model